You Can Wash Hands Better: Accurate Daily Handwashing Assessment with a Smartwatch: Methods

-We have two empirical assumptions. {\tt (1)} Since each gesture emphasizes cleaning one part of hands, we assume each gesture is equally important in handwashing. {\tt (2)}The quality of cleaning under each gesture increases linearly with its duration, and the perfect quality is reached and saturated when the duration is equal to or greater than the professional duration.
-Given these assumptions, we score handwashing via
+Table~\ref{tab:guidelines} shows the recommended duration of each gesture in these videos.
+In addition, we remove the maximum and minimum of each gesture and compute the average as the professional handwashing duration, denoted as $D_i^p, i\in[1,2,...,9]$.
+We have two empirical assumptions.
+(1) Since each gesture emphasizes cleaning one part of the hands, we assume each gesture is equally important in handwashing.
+(2) We assume the quality of cleaning of each gesture increases linearly with its duration, and the perfect quality is reached and saturated when the duration is equal to or greater than the professional duration.
+Given these assumptions, we score handwashing with Equation~\ref{eq:score}.

-where $\frac{100}{9}$ is the peak score of each gesture, to match the first assumption; $D_i^e$ represents the estimated duration of the $i$-th gesture; $min(1,\frac{D_i^e}{D_i^p})$ matches the second assumption.
-Users can check and improve their handwashing techniques with the estimated scores on each gestures and the whole procedures.
+where $\frac{100}{9}$ is the best score of each gesture, to match the first assumption; $D_i^e$ represents the estimated duration of the $i$-th gesture; $min(1,\frac{D_i^e}{D_i^p})$ matches the second assumption.
+Finally, the $Score$ of a handwashing procedure is the sum of estimated scores of all nine gestures.
+Note that the above two assumptions only consider handwashing duration and do not incorporate critical quality determinants of hygiene efficacy, e.g., soap coverage and scrubbing vigor.